horazont/ffengine/docs/rendergraph.rst

 * The camera being used (and thus, view matrix)
 * The target viewport size (and thus, together with the camera, the projection matrix)
+* Transforms applied by parent nodes (thus, the model matrix, if any) (TODO: replace the model matrix by quaternion + translation in all shaders)

 The render instructions are split into instructions for each pass and upconverted to full render instructions consisting of